BMW 7 Series (G70): North America

 In North America, three trims are available for its late 2022 introduction, including the electric i7 xDrive60, and the internal combustion 740i and 760i xDrive, both equipped with 48 V mild hybrid systems.
 In 2023, BMW had announced that the 750e xDrive, eDrive50, and M70 had joined the lineup for the 2024 model year.

 Asia

 Thailand

 In Thailand, three trims are available for its November 2022 introduction, including the i7 xDrive60 in 3 models: M Sport, M Sport First Edition, and the range-topping M Sport Gran Lusso.
 The internal combustion variant with plug-in hybrid model is the 750e xDrive M Sport CKD, introduced in 2023.

 Malaysia

 In Malaysia, three variants are available which are the fully electric i7 xDrive60 M Sport, the 750e xDrive Pure Excellence and the 750e xDrive M Sport.
 The two 750e variants are locally assembled.

 Indonesia

 In Indonesia, two variants are available which are the 735i M Sport and i7 xDrive60 Gran Lusso.
-The 735i M Sport is locally assembled, while the i7 xDrive60 Gran Lusso comes CBU from Germany.
+The 735i M Sport is locally assembled, while the i7 xDrive60 Gran Lusso comes completely built-up from Germany.